wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

   * User profile page
   * Metrics Browser page

   We have also included reordering drag-and-drop keyboard navigation when you create or edit charts, create of edit metrics security policy.
-To enter drag mode, press **Space**, use the arrow keys to move the item, for example a query line, and press **Space** to drop it in its new position.
+To enter drag mode, press **spacebar**, use the arrow keys to move the item, for example a query line, and press **spacebar** to drop it in its new position.
 You can rearrange:

   * Query lines
   * Functions within a query line in Query Builder